nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Choosing `deadline` will retrieve and display **all existing applications with tasks** (and therefore, deadlines).
 If there are no applications that have tasks associated with them, an empty list will be displayed.

 The applications will be sorted by their task's deadline according to the specified sequence.
+In the example above where the sequence
+`a` is specified for ascending sequence, you can see that the application to Apple is placed higher, as it has a task deadline for an `Interview` on 27 Apr 2023, compared to 29 Apr 2023 for the application to Amazon.

-Should there be two applications with the same deadline, the application entry that is more recently created will show up higher in the list.
+Should there be two applications with the same task deadline however, the application entry that is more recently created will show up higher in the list.

 Other examples:
 * `sort d deadline` will fetch and display **all applications with task deadlines**, except those with further deadlines will be higher up in the list instead.